viant/dbsync/README.md

 Changed dataset is moved from source to transient table in destination database with transfer service.
 Transfer service streamlines data copy with parallel writes and compacted collections.
+It uses batched inserts or batched load job (BigQuery) to reduce unnecessary round trips.
-On top of that large dataset can be divided in to smaller transferable chunks by sync process, which provides additional level of the read paralelization and
+On top of that large dataset can be divided in to partition or/and smaller transferable chunks, which provides additional level of the read paralelization.

 ##### 3. Data Merge